 Overview: This page contains the latest trade data of Iron Ore.
 In 2019, Iron Ore were the world's 21st most traded product, with a total trade of $124B.
 Between 2018 and 2019 the exports of Iron Ore grew by 30%, from $95.7B to $124B.
 Trade in Iron Ore represent 0.69% of total world trade.

 Exports: In 2019 the top exporters of Iron Ore were Australia ($67.5B), Brazil ($23B), South Africa ($6.73B), Canada ($5.07B), and Ukraine ($3.36B).

 Imports: In 2019 the top importers of Iron Ore were China ($83.1B), Japan ($8.99B), South Korea ($6.02B), Germany ($2.32B), and Malaysia ($2.24B).

-Tariffs: In 2018 the average tariff for Iron Ore was 1.88%, been the 1246 lowest tariff using the HS4 product classification.
+Tariffs: In 2018 the average tariff for Iron Ore was 1.88%, making it the 1246th lowest tariff using the HS4 product classification.